camalot/mkdocs-test/docs/java/versions/minecraft.md

 When using "LATEST" or "SNAPSHOT" an upgrade can be performed by simply restarting the container.
-During the next startup, if a newer version is available from the respective release channel, then the new server jar file is downloaded and used. _NOTE: over time you might see older versions of the server jar remain in the `/data` directory.
-It is safe to remove those._
+During the next startup, if a newer version is available from the respective release channel, then the new server jar file is downloaded and used.

+!!! note

+    Over time you might see older versions of the server jar remain in the `/data` directory.
+It is safe to remove those.